dpaquette/BugTracker.NET/Blog 6 - Application Style and Layout.md

 ##Conclusion
 With very little effort, we were able to make some high impact improvemnts to the design of a web application that is over a decade old.
 By using a popular CSS framework, we were able to leverage design expertise from the community without requiring extensive design experience ourselves.
 As an added bonus, we are  also able to provide a much more pleasant experience for those accessing BugTracker on a mobile devices.

+If you want to learn more about Bootstrap, we highly recommend [Bootstrapping MVC](https://leanpub.com/bootstrappingmvc) by James Chambers.